Coupled reaction-diffusion equations on adjacent domains: The case of mortality for

-We consider now the case in which strict inequality holds true in \eqref{2eq:6.2}: thanks to \eqref{1eq:4.4bis}, \eqref{2eq:6.8bisbis} holds true for large $D$, thus $c^*_m(D)<c_g$.
-Then, we reason as in the proof of Theorem~\ref{1th:3.3}\eqref{1th:3.3.iv}: if we assume by contradiction that $c^*_m(D)$ is bounded, we obtain that the tangency would occur between $\tilde\a_d^-$ and $\a_D^+$.
-Moreover, by combining \eqref{2eq:6.4} and \eqref{1eq:A.7}, we obtain, for $D\sim\infty$,
+We now consider the case in which strict inequality holds in \eqref{2eq:6.2}, and we reason as in the proof of Theorem~\ref{1th:3.3}\eqref{1th:3.3.iv}: if we assume by contradiction that $c^*_m(D)$ is bounded, we obtain that the tangency would occur between $\tilde\a_d^-$ and $\a_D^+$.
+Moreover, by combining \eqref{2eq:6.4} and \eqref{1eq:A.7}, we obtain, for $D\sim+\infty$,